kandoan/SaliensAuto/README.md

 In case you don't know how:

 ## Easiest way
 The zip file included a .bat file.
-You can straight up open the .bat while to run the program if you extract both file in the zip in the same folder.
+You can straight up open the .bat to run the program if you extract both file in the zip in the same folder.

 There is a section below if you want to understand what is a .bat file or want to customize it.